VictoriaT1/Urban-Routes-Order/README.md

 7. Ordering 2 Ice creams
 8. Waiting for the driver

-The test is runs in the chrome browser and passes successfully.
+The test runs in the chrome browser and passes successfully.
 The purpose of this project is to write code in javascript to automate the steps to order a taxi.

 To push changes: git add . git commit git push